FPGA Memory Types

 SRAM’s big issue is cost, which also limits the capacities its available in.

 Few recent FPGA dev boards include SRAM, which is a shame, as this ram is ideal for beginners and low-latency hardware designs.
-One that does is the Digilent Cmod A7, which features 4 Mb (512K x 8) of 8ns SRAM.
+One that does is the Digilent Cmod A7, which features 4 Mib (512K x 8) of 8ns SRAM.

 Static RAM is available in both synchronous and asynchronous types…